A continuation criterion for the Landau equation with very soft and Coulomb potentials: Introduction

 \subsection{Outline of the paper}

 In Section \ref{s:prelim}, we review some bounds on the coefficients $\bar a^f$, $\bar b^f$, and $\bar c^f$, as well as some known results on the spreading of positivity.
-Section \ref{s:upper} proves a local $L^\infty$ estimate via Moser iteration, Section \ref{s:gaussian} establishes quantitative Gaussian upper bounds, and Section \ref{s:improved} derives a global $L^\infty$ estimate that depends only on the quantities in Theorem \ref{t:upper} plus a bound for the energy density.
-Finally, Section \ref{s:energy} removes the dependence on the energy bound.
+Section \ref{s:upper} proves a local $L^\infty$ estimate via Moser iteration, Section \ref{s:improved} derives the global $L^\infty$ estimate of Theorem \ref{t:other-upper}, and Section \ref{s:gaussian} establishes quantitative Gaussian upper bounds.
+Finally, Section \ref{s:energy} explains how to remove any dependence on the energy density bound in our results.